 Broadleaf evergreens, such as magnolias and hollies, usually require little to no pruning.
 In fact, most broadleaf evergreens develop a naturally symmetric growth habit when left alone.
 Pruning during the early life of the tree in order to balance the growth or to eliminate multiple trunks and/or multiple leader branches may be a consideration.
 Otherwise, routine annual pruning is not recommended.

 Pruning Conifers (Needle-Type Evergreens)

-If you remove about one-half of the new shoots while new growth is in the “candle stage” (small immature needles packed around the stem resembling a candle), you can thicken the growth of pines and spruce.
-Avoid cutting back into the hardened older wood because new shoots will not grow and the form of the plant will be destroyed.
+Removing approximately one-half of the new shoots while new growth is in the “candle stage” (small immature needles packed around the stem resembling a candle), will thicken the growth of pines and spruce.
+Avoid cutting back into the hardened older wood because new shoots will not grow, and the form of the plant will be compromised.

-Like pines and spruces, junipers do not generate new growth from old wood, so you should never severely prune more than one-half of the foliage.
-You can reduce the length of individual branches by cutting them back to a lateral branch.
+Similar to pines and spruces, junipers do not generate new growth from old wood, so never severely prune more than one-half of the plant.
+The length of individual branches may be reduced by cutting them back to a lateral branch.
 This technique maintains a natural appearance while it decreases the size of the shrub.